2023 Best Value Geological & Earth Sciences Bachelor's Degree Schools in the Middle Atlantic Region

 Read full report on Geological & Earth Sciences at California University of Pennsylvania

-Millersville University of Pennsylvania landed the #7 spot in the 2023 rankings for the best value bachelor’s degree geological and earth sciences programs.
-Located in the large suburb of Millersville, Millersville is a public school with a medium-sized student population.
+With a ranking of #7, Millersville University of Pennsylvania did quite well on this year’s best value schools for geological and earth sciences students working on their bachelor’s degree.
+Located in the suburb of Millersville, Millersville is a public college with a medium-sized student population.

 Millersville undergraduate students pay an average of $22,226 in tuition and fees each year.

-Bloomsburg University of Pennsylvania landed the #8 spot in the 2023 rankings for the best value bachelor’s degree geological and earth sciences programs.
-Bloomsburg is a moderately-sized public school located in the small city of Bloomsburg.
+With a ranking of #8, Bloomsburg University of Pennsylvania did quite well on this year’s best value schools for geological and earth sciences students working on their bachelor’s degree.
+Bloomsburg is a medium-sized public school located in the city of Bloomsburg.

 Read full report on Geological & Earth Sciences at Stockton University

-Kean University landed the #10 spot in the 2023 rankings for the best value bachelor’s degree geological and earth sciences programs.
-Located in the suburb of Union, Kean is a public college with a large student population.
+Kean University ranked #10 on this year’s Best Value Geological & Earth Sciences Bachelor’s Degree Schools in the Middle Atlantic Region list.
+Located in the suburb of Union, Kean is a public school with a large student population.

-The average tuition and fees for an out-of-state undergraduate student at Kean are $19,771 a year.
+Kean undergraduate students pay an average of $19,771 in tuition and fees each year.
 While working on their Bachelor's Degree, geology majors at Kean accumulate an average of around $26,484 in student debt.

-Explore the best geological and earth sciences schools for a specific state in the Middle Atlantic region.
+Explore the best geological and earth sciences colleges for a specific state in the Middle Atlantic region.

 One of 8 majors within the area of study, geological and earth sciences has other similar majors worth exploring.